Global Warming (Sonny Rollins album)

+Global Warming is a studio album by jazz saxophonist Sonny Rollins, released in 1998 on Milestone Records.

+This album peaked at No. 25 on the US Billboard Traditional Jazz Albums chart.

+Background

-Global Warming is an album by the jazz saxophonist Sonny Rollins, released on the Milestone label in 1998.
-It contains performances by Rollins with Stephen Scott, Bob Cranshaw, Idris Muhammad, Clifton Anderson, Victor See Yuen and Perry Wilson.
+Global Warming features performances by Stephen Scott, Bob Cranshaw, Idris Muhammad, Clifton Anderson, Victor See Yuen and Perry Wilson.

 Reception

 The AllMusic review by Cub Koda states: "Rollins' blowing is impassioned throughout and the surroundings are nice and intimate, making this a very inspired set."